codingexplained/complete-guide-to-elasticsearch/Getting Started/sending-queries-with-curl.md

 ## Handling self signed certificates

 Elasticsearch is protected with a self signed certificate by default, which HTTP clients do not trust.
-Sending a request will therefore fail with a certificate.
+Sending a request will therefore fail with a certificate error.
 To fix this, we have a couple of options.

-### Skip certificate verification
+### 1. Skip certificate verification

 One option is to entirely skip the verification of the certificate.
 This is not exactly best practice, but if you are just developing with a local cluster, then it might be just fine.
 To ignore the